 This good customer experience means customers spend more, hence more business revenue.
 Even 1 in 10 bad customer experiences could prove fatal for a business.

-A loss of 80% customers due to a bad experience is a clear indicator that the business either needs a new customer support interaction or needs to existing services.
+- A loss of 80% customers due to a bad experience is a clear indicator that the business either needs a new customer support interaction or needs toimprove its existing services.

 Either way, it mandates an effective customer service training program designed to provide a complete and cohesive experience for its customers.
 One that also aligns with the business’s vision and goals.

-At the same time, offers its customer service age
+At the same time, an effective training platform offers its customer service age

 nts an opportunity to build their knowledge and expertise to better serve customers and boost productivity.